ThomasDaheim/GPXEditor/README.md

 ### Update v4.1

 * save last used baselayer and overlay settings per baselayer as preference for the next time
+* make selected waypoints of tracks draggable
+* fixed some anyoing issues (e.g. incorrect zooming for files with many tracks)

 ### Update v4.0